martian-lang/martian-docs/content/writing-pipelines/index.md

   - Inputs and outputs that are bound together have matching types.
   - All pipeline output parameters are bound by a return statement.

-If no errors are encountered, `mrc` returns 0, otherwise it returns 1 and prints error messages to `STDERR`.
-It is recommended that you configure a git commit-hook that runs `mrc --all`.
+If no errors are encountered, `mrc` returns 0, otherwise it returns a nonzero code and prints error messages to standard error.
+It is recommended best practice to configure a pre-commit hook that runs `mrc --all`.

 ### Outputting the Abstract Syntax Tree as JSON

 `mrc` also supports a `--json` option that outputs the abstract syntax tree and associated data as a JSON object.
 This can be useful for further processing of the AST in external tools.